ijesusgonzalez/ijesusgonzalez/README.md

 <h1 align="center">Hi 👋, I'm Jesús González</h1>
 <h3 align="center">I'm a versatile data analyst in Barcelona with a diverse background that shapes my unique perspective and skills.
 My passion for data analysis started during my time as a Customer Service Analyst, where I discovered the fascinating world of numbers and statistics. </h3>

-<h3 align="center">I like various sports, from motor racing to soccer and also I practice some Muay Thai.
-I love photography, movies, music, traveling, reading, videogames, and being up to date with new technologies.
-I am constantly trying to learn new things. </h3>
+<h3 align="center">I have a diverse interest in sports, ranging from motor racing to soccer, and also I practice some Muay Thai.
+My passions include photography, movies, music, travel, reading, videogames, and being up to date with new technologies.
+Hence to that I'm constantly trying to learn new things. </h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=ijesusgonzalez" alt="ijesusgonzalez" /></a> </p>